-10.3.12 COTS Media.
-In conjunction with an On-Board Recorder and or a multiplexer when a RMM or internal On-Board Recorder media is not used COTS Media can be used for recording media.
-The COTS Media shall be accessible at a minimum from the On-Board Recorder data download port IAW section 10.4 and optionally by at least one COTS Media Interface.
-When accessing COTS Media the Interface File Structure Definition defined in section 10.5 shall be presented at the On-Board Recorder or COTS Media Interface.
+10.3.10 COTS Media.
+In conjunction with an On-Board Recorder and/or a multiplexer when a RMM or internal On-Board Recorder media is not used, COTS media can be used for recording media.
+The COTS Media shall be accessible at a minimum from the On-Board Recorder data download port IAW paragraph 10.4 and optionally by at least one COTS Media Interface.
+When accessing COTS Media the Interface File Structure Definition defined in paragraph 10.5 shall be presented at the On-Board Recorder or COTS Media Interface.